arialdomartini/arialdomartini.github.io/_posts/type-level-development/2024-03-15-type-cardinality.md

 $$Bool \cong Actor$$

-How is this useful?
+How can this possibly be useful?
+Let me use a specific example, which gives me the chance to introduce an often negletted code smell and a resolution that goes in direction of type-modelling: Boolean Blindness.

+This deserves a post on its on.
+I promise I'm publishing it soon.

 # References
 * [Sandy Maguire - Thinking With Types][thinking-with-types]
 * [Phantom Type - Haskell Wiki][phantom-type]
 * [Fixed-length vectors in Haskell, Part 1: Using GADTs][fixed-length-vectors]
 * [How do I check that a switch block is exhaustive in TypeScript?][exhaustive-pattern-matching]

 [thinking-with-types]: https://leanpub.com/thinking-with-types
 [phantom-type]: https://wiki.haskell.org/Phantom_type